garslo/crisp-mini-wrangler/README.md

 into a file somewhere.

 The end-use of this transformed data is unspecified and so we simply dump it out into a file as a sequence of python lists.
+In a more realistic setting we might do some data aggregation on them or forward them to a database.